 At this point, in which we had already lost sight of the slender palms, it starts the descend to the bottom of the valley in a zig zag narrow way.
 The soil gets more humid every step, as we are getting closer to the Quindío river.
 Once at the bottom of the valley, you find yourself at halfway of the trek.
 You can continue then clockwise to the bridges area and make your way back, or you can make a detour to the left and visit Acaime, the Hummingbirds Reserve.

 To get to Acaime, you need to climb a short but steep ascent.
-At the beginning of the slope there’s a sign that indicates the entry costs 5.000 COP, but you don’t have to pay it until you get to the top.
+At the beginning of the slope there’s a sign that indicates you are entering a private property and that you need to pay 5.000 COP to access it, but you don’t have to pay it until you get to the top.
 At the top, a guy will put you a bracelet and you have to give him the money.
 Keep your expectations low, the “Hummingbirds Reserve” consists of a couple of wooden bird houses and nectar dispensers for the birds to drink.
 There is also a wooden shelter with some tables and seats and a kitchen with highly doubtful health standards.

 The entrance price includes a drink (hot or cold) and we took advantage and tried hot chocolate with cheese (won’t fall for it again).
 The best thing in this place was that the hummingbirds are so used to people, that you can take pictures at a very close distance without scaring them.